 Many times I’ve chatted with a customer only to discover the lengths (and money) they’ve gone to just to see a panda in captivity, let alone a wild one.

 I went to China to see my pandas but various zoos around the world have pandas these days.
 Before you set off on a mission it’s worth knowing that Pandas sleep much of the time.

 Maximize your time by finding out when the pandas are fed.
-I had to get up at dawn in Chengdu breeding center to be in time to catch the action.
+I had to get up at dawn to visit the Chengdu breeding center and catch the action.

 You can, in theory, visit some panda reserves in China but access is strictly controlled and your chances of an encounter are next to zero.